davidyen1124/home-assistant-insight/README.md

    ```

 ## Configuration
 You can customize the behavior of the application by modifying the `config.js` file.
 This includes setting up entity IDs, adjusting time ranges, and configuring judge personalities for insight evaluation.
+When adjusting time ranges, remember that the `days` argument passed to `fetchEntityHistory` is inclusive—for example, requesting `3` days returns data for today and the previous two days.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.